S: Working with local communities (Helping solve local issues)

 The fund itself is formed of two types: an in-house fund within the Group, and a foundation fund within the Osaka Community Foundation.
 The in-house fund is used in several ways, including to provide direct donations and funding to environmental organizations that we select, to cover the costs of providing workforce support through employee volunteers, and to subsidize organizations that have applied through an external selection partner.

+We select organizations to visit for observation once per year to understand more about recipients’ activities and exchange ideas with representatives so that we can provide even better support.
 With the subsiding COVID-19 pandemic, our secretariat staff directly participated in the activities of five organizations in fiscal 2022, checking the status of their activities and interviewing them about their issues.

 Funding Activities through the Japan Philanthropic Association